goerz/neovimrc/README.md

 Shortcuts are in insert mode:

 * `ctrl-k` to complete a snippet or to jump foward
-* `ctrl-b` or `ctrl-j` to jump backward.
-Note that the latter conflicts with my tmux leader key, and thus usually requires a second `j` press.
+* `ctrl-j j` to jump backward.
+This is set up under the assumption that if running inside tmux (TMUX env variable exists), `ctrl-j` is the Tmux prefix key.
+Experimental: `ctrl-b` can also be used to jump back
 * `ctrl-e` to switch between "choice nodes"

 Alternatively, in normal mode, use Telescope (`ctrl-f s`, `:Telescope luasnip`) to find and insert a snippet.